 We really enjoy watching them all play and chase each other around the house and bond as brothers.
 We have been very lucky to run across our boys when we did and wouldn't change a thing.

 Are You Sure?

-Cats are only litter mates, not real twins.
+Felines are only litter mates, not real twins.
 If the breeder was willing to take the price of one kitten and you take two, that is one thing.
-If she wants you to pay for both, I would question her motives about seperating them.
+If she wants you to pay for both, I would question her motives about separating them.

 Two cats are always good for company for each other.

 I found feline rescue remedy to work wonders with one of my Maine Coons that didn't like the other.

 I have seen my Maine Coon cats shed their fur in the spring.

 I winter they have the big fur mane all around their neck and then come spring you will start to see patches of fur missing, then they look like they got a haircut.
 When the cold weather comes around it grows back.